Open-Markets-Initiative/low-latency-reference/pdfs/README.md

 [Optimizing C++](https://github.com/Open-Markets-Initiative/latency-reference/blob/master/pdfs/optimizing-cpp.pdf) by Agner Fog.
 Optimizing software in C++.
 An optimization guide for Windows, Linux and Mac platforms.

+[Hft Design Patterns](https://github.com/Open-Markets-Initiative/latency-reference/blob/master/pdfs/hft-design-patterns) by Paul Bilokon and Burak Gunduz.
+This work aims to bridge the existing knowledge gap in the optimization of latency-criticalcode, specifically focusing on high-frequency trading (HFT) systems. code, specifically focusing on high-frequency trading (HFT) systems

 ## Computation/Architecture Pdfs

 [C++ Compiler Optimizations](https://github.com/Open-Markets-Initiative/latency-reference/blob/master/pdfs/optimizations-in-cpp-compiler.pdf) by Matt Godbolt.
 This article introduces some compiler and code generation concepts, and includes examples of a few impressive compiler transformations and optimizations.